 Carbon allotropes have been a field of active research for the development of novel disinfectant agents.
 Such allotropes include graphene, graphene oxides and functionalized forms of graphene.
-Recent research has shown that graphene oxides are extremely effective towards gram negative and sufficiently effective towards gram positive species [4, 5].
+Research has shown that graphene oxides are extremely effective towards gram negative and sufficiently effective towards gram positive species [4, 5].
 Significant advantages of these novel materials are their superb mechanical and electronic properties as well as their tailored porosity that can operate in dual fashion: starvation and killing of harmful species.

 1 C.J.
 Volk, R. Hofmann, G. Ranger, R.C.
 Andrews, C. Chauret, G.A.
 Gagnon, Implementation of chlorine dioxide disinfection: effects of the treatment change on drinking water quality in a full-scale distribution system, J. Environ.
 Eng.
 Sci.
 1 (2002) 323-330